 These submenu items become available by using the PMC optional settings.
-See the "Using the Optional Settings Menu" section on page 5-15 for additional information and caveats about using the PMC optional settings.
+Refer to the "Using the Optional Settings Menu" section in the "Configuring the PMC Application" chapter in the Cisco IPICS PMC Installation and User Guide, Release 2.0(1) for additional information and caveats about using the PMC optional settings.